 - 1. If you let out a property that was worth more than the mortgage secured on it when you first started to let the property, you may be able to increase your borrowing against that property.
 The additional interest paid can then be deducted from the rental income which could reduce your tax at your marginal rate.
 The capital released from the additional borrowing can be used to replace personal borrowings.
 For example, you start to let out a former holiday home purchased for £100,000 against which you had a £50,000 mortgage.
 When you start to let out the property it has a value of £200,000.
 You now borrow a further £100,000 secured on the property.
 The interest on this new loan can be set against the rental income.
-The capital could be used to repay a mortgage on your personal residence on which interest relief is not available. - 2.
-Gift aid donations made prior to submission of your tax return can be treated as made in the prior year, accelerating the tax relief due and possibly obtaining relief at a higher rate.
-Your income for 2013/14 was £110,000 which included an exceptional bonus of £10,000.
+The capital could be used to repay a mortgage on your personal residence on which interest relief is not available.
+Note as from 6th April 2017 there will be a restriction on interest relief for additional rate (45%) taxpayers. - 2.
+Gift aid donations made before the submission of your tax return can be treated as made in the prior year, accelerating the tax relief due and possibly obtaining relief at a higher rate.
+Your income for 2014/15 was £110,000 which included an exceptional bonus of £10,000.
 You regularly give £500 a month to charity.
-By delaying submission of your 2013/14 tax return until 31 January 2015, you obtain relief for £5,000 of donations paid in the current year against your 2013/14 tax bill, this will reduce the tax bill for that year by £2,500. - 3.
+By delaying submission of your 2014/15 tax return until 31 January 2016, you obtain relief for £5,000 of donations paid in the current year against your 2014/15 tax bill, this will reduce the tax bill for that year by £2,500. - 3.
 Commonly a commercial property used by a business will be held individually rather than by the company.
 The gain on a commercial property which is sold in connection with the disposal of the shares in the business can qualify for the 10% entrepreneur's rate of capital gains tax.
 However, the 10% rate is not available if you have charged a rent to your company.

 Most reliefs are subject to various conditions and many require a claim or election.
-There is a cap on the maximum amount of unlimited reliefs that can be claimed, of the greater of 25% of income (subject to certain adjustments) and £50,000.
+There is a cap on the maximum amount of reliefs that can be claimed, of the greater of 25% of income (subject to certain adjustments) and £50,000.
 The cap does not apply to many common reliefs, such as pension contributions, charitable donations and the Enterprise Investment Scheme.